UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ## Examples

 There are examples of DataCrates in the [samples] directory.
+(TODO: Make more samples)

 ## Defintions